 Mana Contemporary Chicago

-In Scales of Sentiment: 1992 Virginia and Rubin’s Vase, Maggie Wong thinks about sediment and sentiment as forms of composition that entail an accumulation of history and feeling.
+Scales of Sentiment: 1992 Virginia and Rubin’s Vase, centers around sediment and sentiment as forms of composition that entail an accumulation of history and feeling.
 A layer of graphite covers the wall, much as sediment is deposited across the earth before being compacted over millions of years into sedimentary rock.
 Through these rocks’ layer boundaries, we can sense pressure accumulated through time.
 Sentiment is similar: time becomes a pressure cooker for nostalgia, layered into the media through which we emote.
-Together these two points of composition alter what can be deciphered as foreground, background, and underground–not just of landscapes, but of layered beliefs about social and environmental realities.
+Together these two points of composition alter what can be deciphered as foreground, background, and underground–not just of landscapes but of layered beliefs about social and environmental realities.

-For “Mind Map” Maggie Wong takes Sally Mann’s photograph Untitled, from Mother Land: Virginia series,1992, and the illusion of Rubin’s vase as reference points while utilizing a mark-making strategy of accumulation and erasure.
-The work stems from ongoing studio research into Wong’s familial connection to the American South, using Sally Mann as a proxy for her white mother, as well as recent research into geology and a visit to the iconic Double Negative by Michael Heizer.
-Typical to her practice, this work is a constellation of ideas, but a-typically this map emerges through drawing rather than sculpture and social space.
+for “Mind Map” I take Sally Mann’s photograph Untitled, from Motherland: Virginia Series,1992, and the illusion of Rubin’s vase as reference points while utilizing a mark-making strategy of accumulation and erasure. the work stems from ongoing studio research into my familial connection to the American South, using sally mann as a proxy for her white mother, as well as recent research into geology and a visit to the iconic double negative by Michael Heizer.
+Typical to my practice, this work is a constellation of ideas, but a-typically this map emerges through drawing rather than sculpture and social space.